Phew! Another post successfully written and published on your business blog.

 - Step-by-Step processes

-TIP: Convert the blog into a ‘conversational’ script and rehearse several times before you make the video.
+TIP: Convert the blog into a ‘conversational’ script and rehearse it several times before you make the video.

 Take a look at this video we created in just 30 minutes to help promote our 8 Blogging Mistakes You Need to Avoid article we recently published.